SaicoBys/SaicoBys/README.md

 - ✔️ Practiced Python list operations and list comprehensions
 - ✔️ Documented all concepts in Markdown + `.py` files with examples
 - ✔️ Organized my folders and VS Code environment
+- ✔️ Automating tasks and integrating scripts into my workflow
 - 🔜 Next: Learn file handling and error management in Python

 ---